Ezekwechibuikem/requirement-analysis/README.md

 - Enhanced Quality: Ensures the final product meets user needs, improving satisfaction and usability.

 - In short, Requirement Analysis is the blueprint of software development — without it, even the best code can fail to meet real-world needs.

+## Why is Requirement Analysis Important?

+Requirement Analysis is a crucial phase in the Software Development Life Cycle (SDLC) because it ensures that the project starts with a clear understanding of user needs and business goals.
+Here are three key reasons why it’s important:

+### 1. Prevents Miscommunication and Scope Creep
+By clearly defining what the system should do, Requirement Analysis reduces misunderstandings between developers, clients, and stakeholders.
+This helps prevent costly changes or “scope creep” during development.

+### 2. Saves Time and Resources
+Identifying requirements early helps detect potential risks and technical challenges before development begins.
+This reduces rework and ensures the project stays on schedule and within budget.

+### 3. Improves Software Quality
+A well-defined set of requirements acts as a guide for design, coding, and testing.
+It ensures that the final product aligns with user expectations and business objectives, resulting in higher-quality software.

+---

+> In summary, Requirement Analysis sets the foundation for successful software projects by ensuring clarity, reducing risks, and aligning all stakeholders toward a common goal.